Last Updated on

 History of the Grand Bazaar dates back to the 15th century, to the Byzantium period.
 There was a small series of shops at the site of the covered bazaar, during the Byzantium period, one of the oldest markets in the world.

-During the period of the Kanuni Sultan Suleiman, the Grand Bazaar has become a magnificent center of the Empire, and has been widened more than today’s situation with its mosque, tomb and school along the site and more than 4,000 big shops, 2,000 small shops, 20 inns and 16 fountains in the bazaar area.
+During the period of the Kanuni Sultan Suleiman, the Grand Bazaar has become a magnificent center of the Empire.
+It has been widened more than today’s situation with its mosque, tomb and school along the site and more than 4,000 big shops, 2,000 small shops, 20 inns and 16 fountains in the bazaar area.

 Majority of those constructions were damaged by the big fires and earthquakes.
 And after the very big earthquake in 1894, the Grand Bazaar very badly damaged and the trade were about to stop during that period.